fpgmaas/map-nl/docs/index.md

 [![Commit activity](https://img.shields.io/github/commit-activity/m/fpgmaas/map-nl)](https://img.shields.io/github/commit-activity/m/fpgmaas/map-nl)
 [![License](https://img.shields.io/github/license/fpgmaas/map-nl)](https://img.shields.io/github/license/fpgmaas/map-nl)

 _map-nl_ is a Python package to help you quickly create [PC4](https://public.opendatasoft.com/explore/dataset/georef-netherlands-postcode-pc4/table/) maps of the Netherlands.
 While that is already possible without _map-nl_, this package aims to make the process a lot easier.
-It automatically downloads the geojson files, so all you need to provide is a dataset with two columns: One containing PC4 codes and one with a related value to plot on the map. _map_nl_ then uses [folium](https://github.com/python-visualization/folium) to plot the map.
+It automatically downloads the geojson files, so all you need to provide is a dataset with two columns: One containing PC4 codes and one with a related value to plot on the map. _map-nl_ then uses [folium](https://github.com/python-visualization/folium) to plot the map.

 For an example map created with _map-nl_, see [here](https://fpgmaas.github.io/map-nl/static/choropleth.html).